So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 Despite being a small city, there are many hostels in Kutaisi!

-Some top-rated options include Bao Hostel, Hostel Kutaisi by Kote and Hostel Ticiani 13.
+Some top-rated options include Bao Hostel and Hostel Ticiani 13.
 Additionally, Dingo Backpackers Hostel scores great reviews from travellers, includes breakfast AND dinner in the price and offers a free walking tour!

 Guesthouses in Kutaisi